-If the screen is blank, the computer may not be set to display the image on the computer screen.
+If the screen is blank, but the computer is on and the power light is lit, the computer may not be set to display the image on the computer screen.
 To transfer the image to the computer screen, press fn+f4.